yocaml/yocaml-www/content/tutorial/simple-blog-goal.md

 ### Disclaimer

-The first thing to note is that this guide is a **tutorial on using YOCaml**, not on using Jingoo, HTML, or CSS.
-So feel free to use an existing template or create your own if you are a designer.
+The first thing to note is that this guide is a **tutorial on using YOCaml**, not on using Jingoo, HTML, CSS or even OCaml.
+So feel free to use an existing template or create your own if you are a designer and this guide also assumes that you have at least **a superficial knowledge of OCaml**.

 #### About Code Organization